The importance of social mobility

 In the UK, having an office away from London also helps us tackle the issue.
 It is important to give people the opportunity to have a career in consulting outside of London and doing so allows us to broaden our diversity of applicants to those who may never have considered CIL or our industry before.

-What is the most important thing you learnt on your journey up to Partner?
+What is the most important thing you learnt on your journey up to Managing Partner?

 For me, the most important lesson I learnt on my career journey was to not focus on the negative self-talk many of us can fall foul too – none of it is true!
 Fighting against inequality is hard enough, there is no need to make it harder on yourself by building higher barriers – learning how to maintain a positive attitude and bounce back when experiencing setbacks has been a key driver of my success.